awslabs/clickstream-analytics-on-aws/docs/en/architecture.md

 Suppose you create a data pipeline in the solution and enable data modeling in Amazon Athena.
 This solution deploys the Amazon CloudFormation template in your AWS Cloud account and completes the following settings.

-1. Amazon EventBridge triggers the data load into [Amazon Athena](https://aws.amazon.com/athena/) periodically.
+1. Amazon EventBridge initiates the data load into [Amazon Athena](https://aws.amazon.com/athena/) periodically.
 2. The configurable time-based scheduler invokes an AWS Lambda function.
 3. The AWS Lambda function creates the partitions of the [AWS Glue](https://aws.amazon.com/glue/) table for the processed clickstream data.
 4. Amazon Athena is used for interactive querying of clickstream events.